First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 -Pete Seeger, from the Folksinger's Guitar Guide, 1955

 Pete's message is worth reiterating: Any musical instrument can be as hard to play as you want to make it.
 Moreover, there is no correlation between music quality and difficulty.
-Anyone can easily write a piece of music that is extremely challenging to play yet sounds meaningless and uninspiring.
+Anyone can easily write an extremely challenging piece of music that sounds meaningless and uninspiring.
 It is harder to write a piece that is easy to play yet magnificently beautiful and expressive.
 Of course, there are also pieces that are both wonderful and difficult.

 Rote learning versus creative and conceptual learning